ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATHOGENESIS / NON-INFLAMMATORY VASCULOPATHIES

 • complications of RCVS:

-• TIA/ischemic stroke (usually after 3-4 days of persistent headache) with focal deficits
+• TIA/ischemic stroke (typically occurring after 3-4 days of persistent headache) with associated focal deficits

 • epileptic seizures